Getting Social Security Disability or SSI for Stroke

-Strokes were previously called cerebral vascular accidents, which simply means damage to a blood vessel in the brain.
-Social Security still calls the disability listing under which stroke is evaluated "Central Nervous System Vascular Accident," which can be found under neurological impairments.
+Strokes were previously called cerebral vascular accidents, which meant there was damage to brain cells due to a problem with a blood vessel in the head or neck.
+Social Security still calls the disability listing under which stroke is evaluated "Central Nervous System Vascular Accident," which can be found under the section for neurological impairments.
 This disability listing is short and to the point.
-Translated into plain-English, it says that to get disability on the basis of stroke, you must not be able to:
+Translated into plain English, it says that to get disability on the basis of stroke, you must not be able to:

 - control the movement of two extremities (either an arm and a leg or two arms or two legs), causing serious problems walking and balancing or using your hands to grasp and manipulate objects.

-Ask your doctor fill out this listing form for stroke if you think you qualify, and submit it to Social Security.
+Ask your doctor fill out this listing form for stroke if you think you qualify under this disability listing, and submit it to Social Security with your application.

 If you've suffered TIAs but not full blown strokes, see our article on transient ischemic attacks.